baskerville/bspwm/README.md

     send_to DESKTOP_NAME
         Send the focused window to the given desktop.

+    use_monitor MONITOR_NAME
+        Select the given monitor.

     use DESKTOP_NAME
         Select the given desktop.

+    alternate_monitor
+        Alternate between the current and the last focused monitor.

     alternate
         Alternate between the current and the last focused desktop.

     add DESKTOP_NAME
         Make a new desktop with the given name.

+    rename_monitor CURRENT_NAME NEW_NAME
+        Rename the monitor named CURRENT_NAME to NEW_NAME.

     rename CURRENT_NAME NEW_NAME
         Rename the desktop named CURRENT_NAME to NEW_NAME.

+    cycle_monitor CYC
+        Select the next or previous monitor.

     cycle_desktop CYC
         Select the next or previous desktop.